 3. The applicant then needs a “Declaration of Second Occupation” and a plan of the property drawn by an Architect.

 4. These papers are then sent by registered post to:

 Registro del Servicio Territorial de Turismo

 C/ Churruca, 29

 and the procedure normally takes three months to process.

 5. Inspectors will require the following information if they call on you:

 - Police Registration of the property

-Please Note: This article is only a GUIDE to the rules for applying for a holiday rental license and should no way take precedent over obtaining the correct legal professional advice of your Lawyer or Gestor.
+Please Note: This article is only a GUIDE to the rules for applying for a holiday rental license in our area, and should no way take precedence over obtaining the correct legal professional advice of your Lawyer or Gestor.
 Many areas of Spain have differing rules and regulations on the requirements for Tourist License Approval.